The Plastic Problem in your Beauty Routine

 An investigation by Patagonia found that garments of ‘higher quality’ shed less in the wash than low-quality synthetic products, illustrating the importance for manufacturers and consumers alike to invest in pieces built to last.

-Let’s stop adding to the plastic pollution with their three top tips
+Let’s stop adding to the plastic pollution with these top tips:

 - Keep using what you have (rather than by new)